 The modern internet is all about visual content.
 You’re supposed to instantly attract attention and keep the viewer glued to your content as long as possible.

 This is best done with a 30-second video.
-But, how do you make your 30-second video amazing?

 Why a 30-Second Video?

-Grab Attention With The Title
+1. Grab Attention to the Title

 - Understandable at a glance

 A title that provides an overwhelmingly strong information scent can turn the audience away.